-Dominated by 55.5% Trifolium Melilotus (clover), this true monofloral honey deserves its own product category.
-The aroma begins vegetal and floral with hints of beeswax and freshly cut hay.
-Afternotes of vanilla and cinnamon are the result of coumarin in the plant tissue.
-Its low moisture level of 14.1% to 14.6% and 19.7% Cephalanthus (buttonbush) nectar create a buttery, heavy bodied texture.
-It has a delicate flavor of butterscotch and warm caramel/toffee with faint after tones of beeswax and fresh hay.
-A Pfund scale of 26mm makes it a“white” honey with a brassy, opaque color.
-The full pollen reports and nectar analysis from Texas A&M can be found here.
+Dominated by Trifolium Melilotus (clover), this true monofloral honey deserves its own product category.
+The aroma begins vegetal and floral with hints of beeswax.
+The taste is immediately sweet and tropical with some batches having strong afternotes of mint.
+Tasting this batch of clover honey reminds one of sucking on a Life Saver.
+Vanilla and cinnamon in some batches are the result of coumarin in the plant tissue.
+Its low moisture level of < 17.4% combined with Cephalanthus (buttonbush) nectar create a buttery, heavy bodied texture.

 Located at 4100’, the hive girls at the Panthertown apiary produced a spring honey quite unique to the Appalachia.
 Clover is the ubiquitous, "Go to" honey and is best with lightly spiced or salty foods, Use in a vinaigrette dressing for a spinach, pear and walnut salad.
 Pair with Pecorino or Lancashire cheese with crostini and a glass of Riesling.